You are here

-Our environmental strategy - the Oxfordshire Strategic Environmental Economic Investment Plan (SEEIP) - provides direction on how investment in our environment will be delivered.
+The Oxfordshire Strategic Environmental Economic Investment Plan (SEEIP) provided direction on how investment in our environment would be delivered.

-The SEEIP is one of a series of investment plans sitting under the Strategic Economic Plan (SEP) and will help us to deliver ambitions for economic growth in Oxfordshire up to 2030.
+The SEEIP was one of a series of investment plans sitting under the Strategic Economic Plan (SEP) and helped us to deliver ambitions for economic growth in Oxfordshire up to 2030.

-Showing the importance of economic growth, development, health and well-being in the county, the SEEIP aims to attract and coordinate funding from government, environmental stakeholders and businesses.
+Showing the importance of economic growth, development, health and well-being in the county, the SEEIP aimed to attract and coordinate funding from government, environmental stakeholders and businesses.

 - Promoting and enabling access to Oxfordshire’s countryside, the River Thames and its tributaries, wildlife and heritage assets

 - Improving management of land in the Thames River Basin catchment, reducing flood risk, enhancing water resources and promoting bio-diversity